UNDERSTANDING FINANCIAL AID - By Alcides Pina

 THE FINANCIAL AID TIMELINE AND HOW TO APPLY:

-The FAFSA and CSS/Financial Aid Profile forms are Available online on October 1st.
-For seniors who will be attending college in September 2018, these forms became available on October 1, 2017.
+For seniors who will be attending college in September 2019, these forms became available online on October 1, 2018.
 As mentioned before, every school requires the FAFSA.
 Check with your school to see if it also requires the CSS/Financial Aid Profile and other financial aid requirements.
 To apply for the FAFSA, both the student and the parent will need to apply for an FSA ID at fsaid.ed.gov.
 Your FSA ID will be used to log in to the FAFSA website.
 After creating your FSA ID, you can than proceed to the FAFSA website to complete the FAFSA form at FAFSA.gov.
-You will need a copy of your tax returns and W2s in order to complete the FAFSA.
+You will need a copy of your 2017 tax returns and W2s in order to complete the FAFSA for the 2019-2020 school year.
 If your school requires the CSS/Financial Aid Profile, you can apply at Collegeboard.org.
-While CSS/Financial Aid profile collects more information than the FAFSA, these forms are used to assess your family's income and assets in order to determine the family's ability to pay for college.
+While CSS/Financial Aid profile collects more information than the FAFSA, both forms are used to assess your family's income and assets in order to determine the family's ability to pay for college.
 Once the Federal Government receives the FAFSA it will than come up with a formula called Expected Family Contribution or EFC.
 Schools will use the EFC to determine how much you will get in financial aid and how much the parent is expected to contribute towards your education.
 While it is free to apply for the FAFSA, there is a fee to apply for CSS/Financial Aid Profile.
-Check with your counselor to see if you qualify for a fee-waiver so that you won't have to pay for the CSS Profile.

 MAY 1: The national deadline to select your school and submit the tuition deposit.